- Psychology (PSYC) Faculty

 - Stewart Biology Building, Room W8/1

 - Email: info [at] psych.mcgill.ca

 - Website: www.psych.mcgill.ca

 The Department of Psychology offers programs in both Arts and Science.
-All B.A. programs in Psychology can be found under Programs, Courses and University Regulations > Faculties & Schools > Faculty of Arts > Undergraduate > Academic Programs > Psychology (PSYC).
+All B.A. programs in Psychology can be found in the eCalendar under Faculties & Schools > Faculty of Arts > Undergraduate > Academic Programs > Psychology (PSYC).

 Psychology is the scientific study of mind and behaviour.
 It is both a social and a biological science.
-As a social science, psychology studies social interactions.
-As a biological science, it regards humans as the product of evolution and so studies them in biological perspective, comparing and contrasting human behaviour with that of other species.
+As a social science, psychology examines the social nature of human beings and the influence that culture, group membership, and relationships have on individual personality, thought, and behaviour.
+As a biological science, psychology seeks to identify the neural basis of human behaviour, both directly, through the study of humans, and indirectly, through the study of other species.

 The data of psychology are collected within the psychological laboratory by the use of experimental methods in the study of behaviour, and outside the laboratory by systematic observation of the behaviour of humans and animals.
 The aim is to formulate general principles of perception, learning, motivation, cognition, and social psychology that are relevant to different aspects of human life.
 Experimentation, laboratory techniques, observational procedures, measurement, and statistical methods are important tools of the psychologist.

 Psychology has many interdisciplinary aspects.
 The study of psychological problems often involves knowledge drawn from other disciplines such as biology, physiology, linguistics, sociology, philosophy, and mathematics.
 For this reason, a student with varied interests can frequently find a place for these in psychology.